trp86/BigData/spark/scala/app-nyc-taxi-analyzer/README.md

     For weather data below checks are done.
     - minimumtemperature < maximumtemperature

+7) **Replace Values** : In the weather dataset there are few columns of decimal data type which has values as 'T'.
+This value indicates that value is negligible but not 0.
+Hence, these values are replaced by 0.0001.
+Below are the columns which undergo this transformation.
+   - maximumtemperature
+   - minimumtemperature
+   - averagetemperature
+   - precipitation
+   - snowfall
+   - snowdepth

-7) **Adding additional columns** : For trip data below columns are added to original data.
+8) **Adding additional columns** : For trip data below columns are added to original data.
    - **_trip_date_**
    - **_trip_hour_**
    - **_trip_day_of_week_**